blancacarretero/web-scraping/README.md

-# Web Scraping - Mission to Mars
+# Web Scraping - Mission to Mars :ringed_planet: :woman_astronaut:

 Built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a HTML page.